About This Project

 With Fabiola, I wanted to go back in time and create a story of a strong Latina woman making her mark in fashion.
 She is not meant to be a fashion history lesson, but more of a reimagining of a Latina woman in the forefront during this time.
 As far as the “of Hollywood” moniker – in the spirit of 30s fitness guru, Sylvia of Hollywood, and Frederick’s of Hollywood, I felt Fabiola needed the “of Hollywood” moniker too.
 What doesn’t sound glamorous after adding that to a name?
 I've created her listings to feel as if you are reading a vintage catalog for which she modeled.

-I embarked on this project about 2 years ago, in 2018, without knowing how complex but ultimately rewarding it would be.
+I embarked on this project in 2018, without knowing how complex but ultimately rewarding it would be.
 I knew I wanted to make a doll that felt as if she was plucked off the shelf during the 1950’s and early 60’s.
 Not a doll with heavy articulation, but with beautiful lines and few joint seams so her curves stayed continuous.

 I worked closely with several talented 3D modelers and sculptors who used my sketches and inspiration.
 Finally, after months of refinement, Fabiola had the face and body I imagined.
 To manufacture her, I sought out the traditional doll factories of Spain.
 Not only could they achieve the vintage feel I wanted, since many are still using the traditional methods of manufacture, they are also known for their doll making.